Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 So we had to move on to the next option.

-But if you have those type of funds in your budget, these things are awesome!
+Even so, if you have those types of funds in your budget, these things are amazing!
 They can handle rough terrain, hills, valleys, and haul a bunch (including your kids!)

 3. Golf Cart

 This is what we went with, and we got a really cool looking one too.
 We found out a friend of ours refurbished golf carts.
 They came in all kinds of colors, with rims, they were lifted, had the brush guard, and it could haul our whole family.

 Plus, the newer golf carts have the seats on the back that can fold flat for hauling things, which we used like crazy these days.

 If you have a middle of the road budget, this could be a good option for getting around your farm.
 For us, it works well because our land is mostly flat.

 However, we have taken it up and down a few hills and it has done well.
 This leads me to believe, if you don’t have super steep terrain, a golf cart could still probably work for you.

 I cannot express to you how helpful it has been to haul vegetables from the garden.
 When I picked 4 bushels of peaches from one of our trees, I was so grateful I didn’t have to carry them, but instead, could haul them with the golf cart.

 Plus, it helps my husband haul his bee equipment, and it has been great for hauling brush too.